achyuth707/2048-game-on-minikube/README.md

 minikube dashboard --url					   --> # It will give URL for kubernetes cluster

-minikube service <service name> -n <namespace> --> # To retrieve the URL where the service can be accessed
+minikube service <service name> --namespace=<namespace> --> # To retrieve the URL where the service can be accessed

+minikube service ingress-nginx-controller --namespace=ingress-nginx --url --> # To retrieve the URL where the service can be accessed